TIMELINE-News Corp and the phone-hacking scandal

-March 13 (Reuters) - Here is a look at the major events involving News Corporation and the phone-hacking scandal in the past seven months:
+April 3 (Reuters) - Here is a look at major events in a phone-hacking scandal at News Corporation’s News of the World newspaper.

-July 4, 2011 - A lawyer for the family of murdered British schoolgirl Milly Dowler says police have told him that her voicemail messages had been hacked, possibly by a News of the World investigator.
+July 4, 2011 - In a major new allegation, a lawyer for the family of murdered British schoolgirl Milly Dowler says police have told him her voicemail messages had been hacked in 2002, possibly by a News of the World investigator.
+The disclosure comes days after British government gives its backing for News Corp to buy out British pay-TV group BSkyB.

 July 7 - News Corp announces it will close the News of the World.
 The July 10 edition is the last.